siddhantdubey/Senkovi/README.md

 - Prettifying the terminal output to show diffs nicely.

 ## Naming
-- Named Sankovi after Disra Senkovi from *Children of Ruin*.
+- Named Senkovi after Disra Senkovi from *Children of Ruin*.